iterative/dvc.org/static/docs/get-started/agenda.md

 Let the NLP nature of the example not to discourage you from using DVC in other Data Science areas.
 There was no strong reason behind picking the NLP area.
 On contrary, DVC is designed to be pretty agnostic of frameworks, languages, etc.
-If you have data files or data sets and/or you produce other data files, models, data sets and you want to:
+If you have data files or datasets and/or you produce other data files, models, datasets and you want to:

 - Capture and save those <abbr>data artifacts</abbr> the same way we capture code